We recently pulled the numbers examining the results companies achieve when they use traditional versus new forms of marketing.

 Now, compare those figures to sending a push notification that’s relevant to a recent transaction — where the average engagement rate equals 50%.
 For push notifications, “Engagement rate” describes the percentage of people who saw a push notification and then opened an app after seeing that push notification — aka “clickthrough rate” in the email world.
 Look at those numbers again!
 2-8% versus 50% — mobile produces a 6.25x improvement over traditional email marketing.
 And that’s not even the whole story.

-Mobile Murders Traditional Marketing Channels
+Mobile Slays Traditional Marketing Channels

 Above, you’ll see that conversion rate for traditional marketing averages between 0.3%-0.8%.
 Compare that to using a push notification targeted to a specific customer, where the worst redemption rate we’ve ever seen is 10%.
-10%!
-What’s more, thanx to closed-loop promotions, we know exactly what “desired action” resulted from sending the push notification — a customer spent money!
+What’s more, thanks to closed-loop promotions, we know exactly what “desired action” resulted from sending the push notification — a customer spent money.
 So, would you rather have a 0.3%-0.8% chance of a customer taking a “desired” action, or at worst a 10% chance that a customer spends money?

-Have the Courage To Move on From Traditional Marketing
+It’s Time to Move on From Traditional Marketing